omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 	</xswt>

 The above defined wizard page will have two columns.
-The first column contains labels, while the second contains the editable widgets.
+The first column contains labels, and the second contains editable widgets.
 The `x:id="varName"` attributes in the spinner and text control definitions are used to bind a template variable to the control.
 When a page is displayed, the content of the bound variables are copied into the controls.
 When the user navigates away from